moorara/goto/config/README.md

 This is a very minimal utility for reading configuration values from either **command-line flags**, **environment variables**, or **configuration files**.

-This library does not use `flag` package for parsing flags
+This library does not use `flag` package for parsing flags, so you can still parse your flags separately.

 ## Quick Start